kambing86/reveal.js/Microservices/Microservices.md

 - A change to the table affects multiple services<!-- .element: class="fragment" -->
 - Service isolation is impossible<!-- .element: class="fragment" -->
 - Example: User service accesses to Payment Table<!-- .element: class="fragment" -->

+Note: usually caused by splitting one microservice to 2, or transition from monolith to microservices

 --